Gail Post, Ph.D.

 Jenkintown, Pa.
 19046

 Office hours are available Monday - Friday by appointment.
 Feel free to contact Dr. Post to set up an appointment.* Initial phone consultations are available to determine whether therapy with Dr. Post is right for you.

-Telehealth update: Please note that Dr. Post is offering telehealth at the present time, and authorized to provide telepsychology through PSYPACT in the following participating states: AZ, CO, DC, DE, GA, IL, MO, NC, NE, NH, NV, OH, OK, PA, TX, UT, VA.
+Telehealth update: Please note that Dr. Post is offering in-person visits and telehealth at the present time, and authorized to provide telepsychology through PSYPACT in the following participating states: AL, AZ, CO, DC, DE, GA, IL, KY, MN, MO, NC, NE, NH, NV, OH, OK, PA, TN, TX, UT, VA.
 For updates on additional states added to the list, see this map of participating states.

 Located at the corner of West Ave. and Johnson St. in Jenkintown, the office is just one block west of Old York Rd.
 (Rt.
 611).
 Please see the map below for directions.